-- Analyze risk and vulnerabilities due to natural or manmade disasters using widely accepted hazard and risk assessment methodologies.
+- Analyze risk and vulnerabilities because of natural or human-generated disasters using widely accepted hazard and risk assessment methodologies.

-- Apply emerging Federal guidelines such as the National Incident Management System, Integrated Command Systems and Target Capabilities to the development of emergency management plans.
+- Apply emerging federal guidelines such as the National Incident Management System (NIMS), Incident Command Systems and Target Capabilities to the development of emergency management plans.

-- Leverage, understand and evaluate technological and administrative needs with regard to planning and implementing emergency response and recovery plans.
+- Understand, evaluate and influence technological and administrative needs to plan and implement emergency preparedness, response, and recovery plans.

 - Develop operational plans to respond to public health emergencies, natural disasters, and terrorist events.